Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 For example, you can schedule, get notifications and invites for your Teams meetings, and join a meeting directly in the app using Outlook or Google Calendar.

-You can share your screen and collaborate with your team in breakout rooms, or chat privately or in group chats during a meeting.
+You can share your screen and collaborate with your team in breakout rooms or chat privately or in group chats during meetings.

-Another convenient feature for all of us not crazy about taking meeting notes is the option to use AI-generated meeting notes (if you’re a Premium user) and share them with the participants.
+Another convenient feature for everyone not crazy about taking meeting notes is the option to use AI-generated meeting notes (if you’re a Premium user) and share them with the participants.

 That being said, Microsoft Teams has a limited free plan available only for personal use.
 Business plans are fairly affordable though, ranging from Microsoft Teams Essentials for $4 per user per month to Microsoft 365 Business Premium plan at $22.00 per user per month.